terreng/simple-web-server/www/src/docs/options.md

 - Type: path string
 - Default: -

 File path to a custom 403 page.
-Will fallback to default 403 page if value is empty or file does not exist.
+Will fallback to a generic 403 page if this value is empty or specified path is not valid.

 ### Custom 401 page file path